aergoio/aergo-iot-microcontrollers/espressif-esp32/README.md

 ESP32 supports [Secure Boot](https://docs.espressif.com/projects/esp-idf/en/latest/security/secure-boot.html)
 and [Flash Encryption](https://docs.espressif.com/projects/esp-idf/en/latest/security/flash-encryption.html)

+When enabled, only software signed by your company will be accepted and run by the device.

+The compiled code and the private key are stored encrypted and no one is able to read the encryption key, not even yourself.

-You can also read a compact overview on this article: [Understanding ESP32’s Security Features](https://medium.com/the-esp-journal/understanding-esp32s-security-features-14483e465724)
+For a compact overview of these features, check this article: [Understanding ESP32’s Security Features](https://medium.com/the-esp-journal/understanding-esp32s-security-features-14483e465724)